European pine marten: Distribution and habitat

-In England, pine martens were long considered to be extinct.
+In England, the European pine marten was considered to be extinct.
 Analysis of a scat found at Kidland Forest in Northumberland in June 2010 may represent either a recolonisation from Scotland, or a relict population that has escaped notice previously.

-There have been numerous reported sightings of pine martens in Cumbria, however, it was not until 2011 that concrete proof—some scat that was DNA-tested—was found, followed in October 2022 by images being captured of a pine marten in Grizedale Forest.
-In July 2015, the first confirmed sighting of a pine marten in England for over a century was recorded by an amateur photographer in woodland in Shropshire.
-Sightings have continued in this area, and juveniles were recorded in 2019, indicating a breeding population.
-In July 2017, footage of a live pine marten was captured by a camera trap in the North York Moors in Yorkshire.
-In March 2018 the first ever footage of a pine marten in Northumberland was captured by the Back from the Brink pine marten project.
-In September 2022, the first pine marten to be seen in London in a century was spotted by the Zoological Society of London's wildlife cameras as part of a hedgehog monitoring program.
+There have been numerous reported sightings of European pine martens in Cumbria over the years; however, only in 2011 was scat found and DNA-tested, followed in October 2022 by images of a European pine marten in Grizedale Forest.

+In July 2015, the first confirmed sighting of a European pine marten in England for over a century was recorded by an amateur photographer in the woodlands of Shropshire.
+Sightings have continued in the area and juveniles were recorded in 2019, indicating a breeding population.
+In July 2017, footage of a live European pine marten was captured by a camera trap in the North York Moors in Yorkshire; in March 2018, the first ever footage of a European pine marten in Northumberland was captured by the Back from the Brink pine marten project.

+The European pine marten's presence in Southern England's New Forest was confirmed in 2021, and they are now breeding there.
+In September 2022, the first European pine marten to be seen in London in a century was spotted by the Zoological Society of London's wildlife cameras as part of a hedgehog monitoring program.
+The Kent Wildlife Trust in collaboration with the Sussex Wildlife Trust announced a project in February 2024 to assess the feasibility of reintroducing European pine martens to South East England.

-There is a small population of pine martens in Wales.
-Scat found in Cwm Rheidol forest in 2007 was confirmed by DNA testing to be from a pine marten.
+There is a small population of the European pine marten in Wales.
+Scat found in Cwm Rheidol forest in 2007 was confirmed by DNA testing to be from a European pine marten.
 A male was found in 2012 as road kill near Newtown, Powys.
 This was the first confirmation in Wales of the species, living or dead, since 1971.
 The Vincent Wildlife Trust (VWT) has begun a reinforcement of these mammals in the mid-Wales area.
-During autumn 2015, 20 pine martens were captured in Scotland, in areas where a healthy pine marten population occurs, under licence from Scottish Natural Heritage.
-These animals were translocated and released in an area of mid-Wales.
+During autumn 2015, 20 European pine martens were captured in Scotland, in areas where a healthy European pine marten population occurs, under licence from Scottish Natural Heritage.
+These individuals were translocated and released in an area of mid-Wales.
 All of the martens were fitted with radio collars and are being tracked daily to monitor their movements and find out where they have set up territories.
-During autumn 2016, the VWT planned to capture and release another 20 pine martens in the hope of creating a self-sustaining population.
+During autumn 2016, the VWT planned to capture and release another 20 European pine martens in the hope of creating a self-sustaining population.
+Following the success of these projects, 35 European pine martens were reintroduced between 2019 and 2021 to the Forest of Dean in South West England where they were last seen in 1860, with the hope that in time they will merge with the growing population in Wales to form a contiguous presence.
+After successful breeding every year, by 2023 their numbers were estimated to be approaching 60.